 10th Street, Canmore: Where the Mountain Town Eats Between Adventures

 Canmore's restaurant scene has split, over the past decade, into two recognizable tiers.
 One is the destination-dining bracket, where places like Crazyweed Kitchen and Chez Francois Restaurant and Patio attract the kind of diner who has driven two hours from Calgary with a reservation already in hand.
 The other is the everyday tier: places calibrated for hikers still in trail clothes, families off the Bow Valley Parkway, and locals who want a reliable table without a booking window that opens a month in advance.
-Rocky Mountain Flatbread Co., at 838 10th Street, occupies this second tier with apparent intention.
+Rocky Mountain Flatbread Co., at 838 10th Street, is a casual restaurant in Canmore serving wood-fired flatbread pizza, with an average Google rating of 4.6 and an estimated price of about US$25 per person.

 Flatbread as a format is well-suited to the Canadian Rockies dining context, though it rarely gets credited for it.
 The category bridges the gap between casual and considered: it requires a proper oven, benefits from decent sourcing, and delivers quickly enough that a table of four can eat and get back to the trail or the ski hill without the extended pacing of a tasting menu.
 In mountain resort towns across North America, from Whistler to Stowe, the venues that tend to survive economic cycles are the ones that feed people well without demanding the emotional energy of a special-occasion dinner.